1 / 10 Questions

 Common Causes of #N/A Errors

-The most frequent cause of #N/A errors occurs when a lookup function searches for a value that simply doesn't exist in the specified range.
-For example, if a VLOOKUP formula searches for customer ID "12345" in a database that only contains IDs up to "12344," the function will return #N/A because it cannot locate the requested identifier.
+The most frequent source of #N/A errors involves lookup functions such as VLOOKUP, HLOOKUP, XLOOKUP, and MATCH.
+These functions search for specific values within designated ranges, and when the lookup value doesn't exist in the search range, the #N/A error appears.
+For instance, if a VLOOKUP formula searches for employee ID "12345" in a database that only contains IDs through "12344," the function cannot complete its task and returns #N/A.

 Incorrect Range References